 Chinese coins traditionally used as feng shui money cures are round coins with a square hole in the center.
 The round shape represents heaven, while the square represents Earth.
 You can buy them in any Chinatown (if there is one close to where you live) or local Chinese market or from many online feng shui retailers.
 Coins are commonly made of bronze, brass, or copper and often come in two finishes: a weathered, antique finish or a shiny gold finish.

 Each Chinese coin has two sides with specific meanings.
 One side (often with four characters) is considered to represent the Yang or active side.
 The other side (often with two characters) is the Yin or receptive side.
-Traditionally, the Chinese coins in various feng shui money cures are placed with the Yang side facing up.
+Traditionally, the Chinese coins in various feng shui money cures are placed on the Yang side facing up.

 When used as feng shui cures, Chinese coins are most often tied together with a red thread or ribbon.
 Usually, you can find these amulets of feng shui money cures with 3, 6, or 9 coins tied in a straight row or in a flower pattern.
 Often they will have at least one mystic knot in red or gold silk incorporated into the design.
-The groups of three express the energy of trinity in different ways:
+The groups of three express the energy of Trinity in different ways:

 - 3 Chinese coins carry the trinity of heaven, earth, and mankind luck

-- 6 is considered the number of heaven luck, or heavenly energy
+- 6 is considered the number of heaven luck or heavenly energy

 - 9 is the highest number, the number of completion